siemens/gencmpclient/README.md

   IR, CR, KUR, P10CR, MAC, RR, and polling for certification responses.
 * In OpenSSL 3.2, "Get CA Certificates" and "Get Root CA Certificate Update" were added.
-* In OpenSSL 3.3, "Get Certificate Request Template" and support for certificate profiles and generalized polling ("Handling Delayed Delivery") were added.
+* In OpenSSL 3.3, support for certificate profiles and generalized polling ("Handling Delayed Delivery") were added.
-* In OpenSSL 3.4, "CRL Update Retrieval" was added.
+* In OpenSSL 3.4, "Get Certificate Request Template" and support for certificate profiles and "CRL Update Retrieval" were added.
 * In OpenSSL 3.5, support for central key generation was added.

 Hint: As long as your system provides a sufficiently recent version of OpenSSL